PacoReinaCampo/MPSoC-DV/quality/tex/performance_evaluation/chapters/chapter1.md

-# Monitoring, Measurement, Analysis, and Evaluation
+# MONITORING, MEASUREMENT, ANALYSIS, AND EVALUATION

-## General
+## GENERAL

 The organization must determine: